 What I like about this meal: You can’t have a Mexican meal plan without tacos.
 And these tacos are perfect for any weeknight since they take less than 30 minutes to prepare.
 Black beans are an excellent source of folate (helps with normal functioning of red blood cells and helps with cell division), as well as an excellent source of fiber (keeps things moving through the GI system).
 And as many moms know, tacos are really great if you have selective eaters.

 Meal 4: Chips & Peach Salsa, Rice, and Tilapia

-What we like about this meal: For this meal, there’s some freeway on what type of fish you want to use.
-If you aren’t a fish person, stick to white fish, like tilapia or flounder, as they have more mild fish taste.
+What I like about this meal: For this meal, there’s some freedom on what type of fish you want to use.
+If you aren’t a fish person, stick to white fish, like tilapia or flounder.
+They have more mild fish taste.
 Serve with your favorite type of tortilla chips and cook up some rice.
-Rice gets a bad rap but rice can be a great source of nutrients, like thiamin, niacin, and vitamin B6.
+Rice gets a bad rap.
+But rice can be a great source of nutrients, like thiamin, niacin, and vitamin B6.
 I like to use brown rice and then mix the salsa in with the rice.
 Wild rice is also a healthy rice variety.

 Meal 5: Shrimp Scampi Pasta with Asparagus

-What we like about this meal: Shrimp is a unique source of the carotenoid astaxanthin, which is an antioxidant and helps decrease inflammation in the body.
-It’s also an excellent source of selenium, vitamin B12 and a very good source of protein, phosphorus, choline, copper and iodine.
+What I like about this meal: Shrimp is a unique source of the carotenoid astaxanthin, which is an antioxidant and helps decrease inflammation in the body.
+It’s also an excellent source of selenium, vitamin B12, and a very good source of protein, phosphorus, choline, copper, and iodine.
 If you don’t have asparagus or want to use a different veggie, broccoli or green beans would go well in this dish.